Quick Summary

 ✦ Starter template

-[2-3 sentences on your background and what you've built or accomplished.
-Be specific — include numbers where you can.]
+[2-3 sentences on your background and what you've built.
+Be specific, include numbers where you can.]

 [What makes your approach different?
 What do you care about in your work?]